Thank you for your response

 Grow your wealth by investing in the Max Tax Saver Pack

-Any person who is selling real estate, shares, jewellery etc that is owned by him/her, needs to pay income tax on gains.
-Such gains are taxed under the head capital gains that arise out of such sale.
+Any person who is selling real estate, shares, or jewellery that is owned by him/her, needs to pay income tax on gains.
+Such gains are taxed under the head ‘capital gains’ that arise out of such sale.
 Capital gains is nothing but profit on sale of capital assets.
-Capital assets are defined to include real estate, stocks, shares, bonds, jewelleries etc.
+Capital assets are defined to include real estate, stocks, shares, bonds, and jewellery.

 |Short term capital gain||Long term capital gain|

 |(a) Cost of acquisition||(a) Indexed cost of acquisition|

 |(b) Cost of improvement||(b) Indexed cost of improvement|

 |(c) Expenditure incurred in connection with transfer||(c) Expenditure incurred in connection with transfer|

 Long-term capital gain is computed by deducting indexed cost of acquisition and indexed cost of improvement.

 Due to economic factors, the value of asset/any item inflates over a period of time.
 One kilogram of apples costs Rs.200 in 2018, but may have been available at less than half the price in 2001.
 Hence, it may not be fair to tax gains which is computed without factoring this inflation.